 By monitoring the network: The equivalent of cameras to watch and record all corners of the bank, activity monitoring features are a central aspect of Zero Trust and run constantly when users are connected to the network.
 Suspicious activity is more visible to IT, which can then prioritize the threat and close the gap if necessary.
 Zero Trust also means zero tolerance, after all, so having proof of what occurred on the network in black and white is necessary for ideas that are crucial for financial services companies, such as compliance reporting.
 A central management dashboard reduces the manpower requirements of monitoring and also can funnel data to other processing tools that look for deeper insights.

 By securing network access: Though resources like files and applications can be segmented with the least-privilege principles of Zero Trust, it still benefits security to install multiple layers of identification and protection at the edge of the network.
-Encrypted IPSec tunnels, provided by a standard enterprise VPN or business VPN, stretches across the network and cloud and requires employees to first connect through an application before being allowed inside.
+Encrypted IPSec tunnels, provided by a standard enterprise VPN, business VPN, or IPsec VPN stretches across the network and cloud and requires employees to first connect through an application before being allowed inside.
 This also offers the chance to integrate other network-wide features such as automatic Wi-Fi protection (which cuts the internet off should the VPN connection fail), multi-factor authentication for extra device-based security, and web filtering tools that limit what network-connected devices can access on the internet.

 Trust is an Achilles Heel